dhairyapatel1506/youtube-downloader/README.md

 # Features
 - Can download different video qualities.
-- Feature to download only audio.
+- Can download audio separately.
 - Can download Shorts.
 - Can bypass age-restricted videos.